What Percentage of Truck Accidents are Caused by Cars?

-For instance, if the court or jury finds 20% at fault, you can recover damages up to 80%.
-However, this rule doesn’t allow the plaintiff to recover damages if it’s found they are 50% and above at fault.
+For instance, if the court or jury finds 20 percent at fault, you can recover damages up to 80 percent.
+However, this rule doesn’t allow the plaintiff to recover damages if it’s found they are 50 percent and above at fault.

 - All current and future medical expenses

 - Other damages such as loss of use